Argentina concedes creditors do not want in on bond swap

 "This is a law that does not impose anything because it cannot impose anything," said Kicillof.

 Economists say Argentina's foreign reserves risk running out if it remains in default and is unable to tap international credit markets.
-The country has been barred from global markets since its catastrophic 2002 default on $100 billion.
+The country has been barred from global markets since its catastrophic 2002 default on $100 billion (62 billion pounds).

 A prolonged default is seen worsening the recession in Latin America's third largest economy and sending the currency to new record lows.